zsteinmetz/envalysis/vignettes/texture.md

 # > [1,]  0    0    0    1      0      0  0    0    0  0    0  0
 ```

-The analyzed soil is a clay loam (german: "Toniger Lehm", Lt2).
+The analyzed soil is a clay loam (German: "Toniger Lehm", Lt2).

 ## References
 Ashworth, J., Keyes, D., Kirk, R., Lessard, R., 2001.
 Standard Procedure in the